Maryam-Sayadi/bioinformatics-workbook/introduction/fileFormats.md

 # File Formats
 ---
 ## Learning Objective
-Upon completion of this section you will have a better understanding of the following file formats, how to read them and interpret the information they contain.
+Upon completion of this section you will have a better understanding of the following file formats, how to read them and interpret the information they contain

 * FASTA – plain sequences
 * FASTQ – sequencing reads